USC-Office-of-Sustainability/SustainabilityCourseFinder/README.md

 One important tip for making various plots in the dashboard is that it is often helpful to create a new R script to generate a dataframe that is easier to work with for the purposes of that plot / function.
-In the `02_R` directory, the file `sustainability_related_classes.R` containts code to generate `classes_by_sdgs.csv` which is used for one of the barcharts in the dashboard.
+In the `data_processing_scripts` directory, the file `test_sustainability_related_classes.R` containts code to generate `classes_by_sdgs.csv` which is used for one of the barcharts in the dashboard.
 We found it incredibly helpful to write code to generate plots in another file so you can quickly go through trial and error instead of opening the dashboard every time.
 Lastly, **Google, ChatGPT and stackOverflow are your coding friends**… Plenty of people out there are struggling with the same things you struggle with in R and Rshiny.

 ## Creating a Github Repo